 - You need to decide the best type of property to invest in.
-I like single family, but other markets are better for multifamily.
+I like single family homes, but other markets are better for multifamily.

 - You need to know how much money you will need to invest in rental properties and how you will finance them.

-- Your need to know the cash flow and returns you will get from your rental properties.
+- You need to know the cash flow and returns you will get from your rental properties.